 You can upload and optimize the content of your business on SlideShare to reach a wider B2B audience.

 • Instagram: While Instagram is more visually oriented and consumer-focused, it can still be valuable for B2B strategies, especially for businesses targeting a younger or creative professional audience.
-It can showcase behind-the-scenes content, employee stories, product demonstrations and product development, and industry events.
+It can showcase behind-the-scenes content, employee stories, product demonstrations, product development, and industry events.

 Fountain_inc shared the snapshot on Instagram.
-From January 29 to February 1, Fountain had a booth at the Talent Acquisition Week in SAN DIEGO, CA. In this post, Fountain asked its followers whether they had a chance to visit its stall.
+From January 29 to February 1, Fountain had a booth at the Talent Acquisition Week in SAN DIEGO, CA. In this post, Fountain asked its followers whether they could visit its stall.
 It also thanked its team members for their help and contributions in making their experience positive.
 Fountain is the frontline ATS [applicant tracking system] for high-volume hiring.
 Make the most of Instagram reels to increase relatability with your audience.

 4. Creating and Curating Content